ztj7728/milomcp/README.md

 ![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg)![npm version](https://img.shields.io/npm/v/milomcp.svg?style=flat)![Node.js Version](https://img.shields.io/badge/node-%3E%3D14.0.0-brightgreen.svg)![Docker Pulls](https://img.shields.io/docker/pulls/zhoutijie/milomcp.svg)

-**MiloMCP** is a powerful and flexible development framework for the Model Context Protocol (MCP).
+**MiloMCP** is a powerful, multi-user development framework for the Model Context Protocol (MCP).
 It provides a robust foundation for AI applications, enabling seamless communication and tool integration via JSON-RPC 2.0 over HTTP and WebSockets.
+Each user has their own secure workspace to manage tools and environment variables.

 ---

 ## 🌟 Overview

-MiloMCP simplifies the process of building AI-powered services by providing a standardized way to expose tools and capabilities to language models.
-It's built with Node.js and Express, offering high performance and a plug-and-play architecture for adding custom tools.
+MiloMCP simplifies building AI-powered services by providing a standardized, user-centric way to expose tools and capabilities to language models.
+Built with Node.js, Express, and SQLite, it offers high performance, data persistence, and a secure architecture for managing user-specific tools.

 ### ✨ Key Features

-*   **🔌 Pluggable Tool Architecture**: Easily add or remove tools by dropping JavaScript files into a directory.
+*   **👤 Multi-User Architecture**: Secure, isolated workspaces for each user to manage their own tools and environment variables.
-*   **📡 Multi-Protocol Support**: Communicate via JSON-RPC 2.0 over **HTTP**, **WebSockets**, and **Server-Sent Events (SSE)**.
+*   **🔐 Robust Authentication**: A complete authentication system with user sign-up, login (JWT-based), and API token management.
-*   **🔐 Built-in Authentication**: Secure your endpoints with JWT-based authentication and permission management.
+*   **🛠️ Dynamic Tool Management**: Users can create, read, update, and delete their own tools through a RESTful API.
-*   **⚡ Rate Limiting**: Protect your server from abuse with configurable rate limiting.
+*   **📡 Multi-Protocol Support**: Communicate via JSON-RPC 2.0 over **HTTP** and **WebSockets**.
-*   **🐳 Dockerized**: Get up and running in seconds with Docker and Docker Compose.
+*   **⚙️ Persistent Storage**: User data, tools, and environment variables are stored in a persistent SQLite database.
-*   **🔥 Hot Reloading**: Reload tools on the fly without restarting the server.
+*   **🐳 Dockerized**: Get up and running in seconds with a unified configuration for both local and Docker deployments.
-*   **⚙️ Unified Configuration**: Centrally manage all settings via a single `.env` file for both local and Docker deployments.
+*   **🌐 RESTful API**: A comprehensive API for managing users, authentication, tools, and environment variables.

 ## 📚 Table of Contents